 Threading and Concurrent Programming Examples

-Qt 4 makes it easier than ever to write multithreaded applications.
-More classes have been made usable from non-GUI threads, and the signals and slots mechanism can now be used to communicate between threads.
+Qt makes it easy to write multithreaded applications.
+Signals and slots can be used to safely communicate between threads in your application.

 The QtConcurrent namespace includes a collection of classes and functions for straightforward concurrent programming.